External Apps (LTIs) for Canvas

 - Proof that the app meets accessibility requirements

 - verification that funding is available for any acquisition costs

 - assurance that any required contracts or agreements with the vendor are in place

-If all the above conditions are met, TMI will proceed with implementation and update Canvas accordingly.
+If all the above conditions are met, TMI will contact the requestor, proceed with implementation and update Canvas accordingly.